-Why is there so much paperwork mandated by the bank for a mortgage loan application when buying a home today?
-It seems that the lender needs to know everything about you and requires three separate sources to validate each and every entry on the application form.
+Why is there so much paperwork mandated by lenders for a mortgage loan application when buying a home today?
+It seems that they need to know everything about you and require three separate sources to validate each and every entry on the application form.